lukafilipxvic/lukafilipxvic/README.md

 ### Hi there 👋
-🚀 I am an advocate for purpose-driven people.

-🌱 Currently learning Python.
+🌱 I'm currently learning Javascript and Python.

 <!--
 **lukafilipxvic/lukafilipxvic** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.